mycostech/mycos-guide-chatbot/README.md

 }
 ```

-## To run the project
+## Running the Project

-First, we have to download the documents from the Website with the script
+First, we need to download documents from the website using the following script:

 ```
 python scrape.py
 ```

-The above script will download the data using sitemap (with exclusions for some pages).
-But since we download the data from Website, to make our data more clean, we should strip all HTML tag.
-Lucky that the Mycos Website has well-structured (e.g. the content is always likely in `<main>` tag), with the help from `beautifulsoup4` Python library we can clean up with not much effort.
+This script retrieves data using a sitemap while excluding certain pages.
+Since the data comes from a website, we should clean it by removing all HTML tags.
+Fortunately, the Mycos website is well-structured (e.g., content is consistently placed within the `<main>` tag), making cleanup easier with the `beautifulsoup4` Python library.

-The result will be stored in `temp/scrape_storage` folder, in next step, we have to convert these documents into vector data (embedding).
+The processed data will be stored in the `temp/scrape_storage` folder.
+Next, we need to convert these documents into vector data (embeddings).

-In this project, we use `nomic-ai/nomic-embed-text-v1.5` as text transformer model, you can try with another model you like!
+For this project, we use the `nomic-ai/nomic-embed-text-v1.5` model for text transformation, but feel free to experiment with other models!
+To generate embeddings, run the following script:
-To do this, we run another script

 ```
 python insert-vector-db.py
 ```

-This script is simple.
-It loads text files, convert this to embedding vector data, do the normalization (THIS IS IMPORTANT).
-Lastly, it inserts to Vector DB.
+This script is straightforward.
+It loads text files, converts them into embedding vectors, performs normalization (**which is crucial**), and finally inserts them into the VectorDB.

-OK, our DB is now ready!
-In this project, I utilize the Ollama with llama 3.2 model to create simple chatbot, you can start by running
+Now, our database is ready!
+This project utilizes Ollama with the `llama 3.2` model to create a simple chatbot.
+You can start the chatbot by running:

 ```
 python main.py
 ```

-## Visualize the Vector Data
+## Visualizing the Vector Data

-To visualize the vector DB, I use UMAP which is alternative, powerful ways to represent the multi-dimensional data (our vector data) to 2D plot.
+To visualize the VectorDB, I use UMAP, an alternative and powerful method for representing multi-dimensional data (our vector embeddings) in a 2D plot.

 ![Visualize the vector data with UMAP and sample prompt](screenshots/umap-sample.png)

-The sample prompt "I'm new graduate student looking for job" is encoded with same transformer we used for the raw documents.
-This plot is one way to visualize how much our data scatter, and how much it relates to prompt.
+For example, the sample prompt **"I'm a new graduate student looking for a job"** is encoded using the same transformer model we applied to the raw documents.
+This plot provides insight into how our data is distributed and how closely it relates to the given prompt.

 ![Running example chatbot](screenshots/example.png)